onja-org/music-of-madagascar/r/refano.md

 ![Refano](refano.jpg)

 Refano is a very young artist who rises from Vangaindrano, [Ihorombe region](https://en.wikipedia.org/wiki/Ihorombe) in the south of Madagascar.
-Everyone knew him after a duel with the singer Matsobara from whom is Refano's inspiration.
+Everyone knew him after a duo with the singer Matsobara from whom is Refano's inspiration.

 **Genre:** Folk